helloindustry/nathanpeterson.net/blog/posts/2016-01-06-who-are-you-to-talk-about-yourself.md

 ---
 date: 2016-01-06
-title: "Blog Post: Who are you to talk about yourself?"
+title: "Who are you to talk about yourself?"
 ---
 It feels weird.
 Talking about myself and my life.
 I feel self conscious and egotistical.